PTI candidate to win presidential election: Shafqat Mehmood

-ISLAMABAD, Aug 27 (APP):Federal Minister for Education, Shafqat Mehmood on Monday claimed that Pakistan Tehreek-e-Insaf (PTI) has attained the required number of members for casting vote in favour of his party candidate for President’s slot.
+ISLAMABAD, Aug 28 (APP):Federal Minister for Education, Shafqat Mehmood has said that Pakistan Tehreek-e-Insaf (PTI) attained the required number of members for casting vote in favour of his party candidate for President’s slot.

 Talking to a private news channel, he said PTI would win the presidential election with simple majority.